The best substitutes for Bourbon are Brandy, Rum, Scotch Whisky, Cognac, and Apple Cider Vinegar + Brown Sugar.

 The 5 Best Substitutes for Bourbon for Cooking

-If you don’t keep Bourbon on hand, you can use one of these five substitutes for Bourbon in your cooking.
+If you don't keep Bourbon on hand, you can use one of these five substitutes for Bourbon in your cooking - or consider eggs in meatballs substitutes guide when adapting recipes that rely on binding and moisture.

 1 - Brandy

-If you’re a fan of Bourbon but looking to mix things up, why not give Brandy a try?
-Although the two spirits have different origins, they share many similarities in terms of taste and appearance.
+If you're a fan of Bourbon but looking to mix things up, why not give Brandy a try - or see brandy substitute options for cocktails if a different profile is needed?

 Brandy is made by distilling wine, which gives it a fruity flavor with notes of oak.

-It is also typically aged in wooden barrels, which adds to its complex flavor profile.
+It is also typically aged in wooden barrels, which adds to its complex flavor.

 When substituting Brandy for Bourbon in cocktails, it's important to keep the ratio of spirits to mixers in mind.